lmiller1990/graphql-rest-vue/PART_1.md

 You can see we get the projects and categories in a single query - this is important to remember, since we want to avoid the N+1 problem when we implement the GraphQL server!

 Implementing the `tasks` and `categories` view models and endpoints is no different to `projects`, so I will leave that as an exercise.
-You can find the full implementation in the source code.
+You can find the full implementation in the [source code](https://github.com/lmiller1990/graphql-rest-vue).
+.

 ## Conclusion